kfish15/Notecards/README.md

 # Notecards
 This is a basic program I use to test myself on terms & concepts from a given course.

-I save the terms I want to test myself in the "Terms" document, then run this until I get all the terms correct.
-It isn't pretty, but gets the job done.
+I save the terms in a text file, in this format:

+Term: ...Definition...

+As of right now, there can't be any blank lines between terms.